OTT Streaming – What Every Broadcaster Must Know in 2024

 OTT refers to media distribution over the internet, where the content producer does not control the distribution channel.

-Before we dive into OTT broadcasting and the related technology, let’s define “OTT.”
+Before we dive into OTT streaming and the related technology, let’s define “OTT.”

 Over-the-top, or OTT for short, is a media distribution method that delivers content outside of the “closed” networks used by traditional cable and satellite TV providers.
 In essence, OTT broadcasters use the internet to go over the top of long-standing media gatekeepers.
 OTT media is about providing different content to more specific audiences.